roytam1/CommonSourceCodeProject/readme.txt

 	eX1twin		SHARP X1twin
 	eYS-6464A	Shinko Sangyo YS-6464A

-You can compile them with Microsoft Visual C++ 2008 width SP1.
+You can build them with Microsoft Visual C++ 2008 SP1 and DirectX SDK.

 --- License